astronomer/astro-sdk/README.md

 @aql.transform
 def aggregate_orders(orders_table: Table):
-    """Snowflake.
-    Next I would probably do some sort of merge, but I'll skip that for now.
-Instead, some basic ETL.
-    Note the Snowflake-specific parameter...
-    Note that I'm not specifying schema location anywhere.
-Ideally this can be an admin setting that I'm able to over-ride.
-    """
     return """SELECT customer_id, count(*) AS purchase_count FROM {orders_table}
         WHERE purchase_date >= DATEADD(day, -7, '{{ execution_date }}')"""